 6 Best Amsterdam Tours

 Amsterdam is a very visitor-friendly city.
-It is easy to get around on foot and a guided tour through its streets will help you to get to know its history and the way of life of its inhabitants.
+It's easy to get around on foot and a guided tour of the streets will give you an insight into its history and the way of life of its inhabitants.

 Itinerary

-I've put together a list of the main sights that are included in the most popular tours of the city:
+I have prepared a list of the main sights that are included in the itinerary of the most popular tours of the city:

 • Dam Square, Dam Square, located in the heart of Amsterdam.